LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 | C++ (cling) | 0.6 | 0.6 |
 | SageMath | 8.1 | 9.1 |

+*Starting with R 4.0, there has been a [change to the behavior of data.frame() and read.table() calls](https://developer.r-project.org/Blog/public/2020/02/16/stringsasfactors/index.html).
+To maintain compatibility with previous code, you will want to add a `stringsAsFactors=TRUE` parameter to each of your data.frame() and read.table() calls.*

 Most of the packages included in this **New Default Environment** are at their latest version as of August 2020.
 Compared to **Legacy Default Environment**, a few packages have been removed in this new environment, which are listed below.

 - pymol and ipymol: Requires extra conda channels and is not entirely open source software.
 Can be installed manually in a new conda environment.